-Sheriff talks about identity theft; chief introduces new patrol sergeant
+Sheriff talks identity theft; chief introduces new sergeant

 Marco Island Police Chief Al Schettino introduced the newest member of his patrol supervisory staff, Sgt.
 James Inlow, to 150 people at a Marco Police Foundation luncheon.